Hammerhead™ Installation Instructions

 Urethane Silicone

-You can also insert silicone to fill any holes or gaps in the brick, mortar or concrete.
+You must also insert silicone to fill any holes or gaps in the brick, mortar or concrete.

 Applying Silicone to the Post’s Neoprene Backing to Enhance the Seal